webapp-drupal/abtest/sites/all/modules/visitor_profile/README.md

 **Profile** creation on poll  - major task not done **On time of creating Profile for the visitor:**

-1. Fetch Host ip - almost done
+1. Fetch Host ip - **DONE**
-2. Record the ip in cookie if the ip dinamic (not the same ) we are checking the cookies in the browser are set or not  if YES -> get the cookies ip value if NOT - > record it in cookies and create profile
+2. Record the ip in cookie if the ip dinamic (not the same ) we are checking the cookies in the browser are set or not  if YES -> get the cookies ip    value if NOT - > record it in cookies and create profile - **DONE**
 3. Detect Geolocation - almost done
-4. Record personal question in profile - not done
+4. Record personal question in profile - preprocess function has errors almost done

 **Profile display**
 1. Queries to display profile on page - not done